 Supporting previously looked after children in school - Essex

-The information applies to children who leave care through Adoption, Special Guardianship Orders (SGO) or Child Arrangement Orders (CAO)
+The information applies to children who leave care through:

 For children in care the aim is for them to achieve permanence in their lives.
 For some younger children in care this will be through adoption or other legal processes.

-For children already of school age there is a protocol between the adoption service and the Virtual School.
-It is recognised that children to be placed for adoption may require a high level of support to assist them through the adoption process, hence transition to their new school needs to be managed and carefully planned for.
-The Virtual School and the Adoption Service have together developed processes which enable a structured and supportive approach to this.
+For children already of school age there is a protocol to follow.
+This is between the adoption service and the Virtual School.
+Children placed for adoption may need a high level of support to assist them through the process.
+Transition to their new school needs to be planned for.
+The Virtual School and the Adoption Service have developed processes to support this.

-Schools that have children who are previously looked after, and subject to adoption, special guardianship order or child arrangement order (known as 'previously looked after') are eligible to claim the pupil premium.
-In order to do this the head teacher should invite parents to self-declare that they have a previously looked after child.
-Once this has happened the head teacher should request sight of the legal paperwork, such as a court order or certificate.
-This needs to be indicated on the schools management information system before the January census in order for the school census to be accurate.
-The funding is sent directly to the school along with the FSM pupil premium.
-Please note, however, parents are not obliged to declare this information.
-Please see page 88 of the DfE document School Census 2017-18 for further information.
-Schools can also contact the data collection helpline (0333 013 9856 or email email@example.com)
+To claim this, parents self-declare that they have a previously looked after child.
+The head teacher should request sight of the legal paperwork.
+It may be a court order or certificate.
+This goes onto the schools management information system.
+It needs to go onto the system before the January census in order for the school census to be accurate.
+The funding goes straight to the school along with the FSM pupil premium.
+Please note parents are not obliged to declare this information.

-The Children and Social Work Act received royal assent in 2017 and the commencement order relating to legislation for children previously looked after is now in place.
-On Monday, 26th February, 2018 the DfE published statutory guidance documents for schools and local authorities .
-This comes into effect September 2018.
+The Children and Social Work Act received royal assent in 2017.
+The commencement order for children previously looked after is now in place.
+In 2018 the DfE published statutory guidance documents for schools and local authorities .
+This came into effect September 2018.

 Children and young people previously looked after - EHCP